• About

 Borage Seed Oil (Borago officinalis)

-Borage oil is produced from organic cold pressed seeds that have a nice strong colour, along with a pleasant flavour.
-It’s a cherished oil for its dietary, health, cosmetic and medicinal advantages.
+Borage oil is produced from organic cold-pressed seeds that have a nice strong color, along with a pleasant flavor.
+It’s a cherished oil for its dietary, health, cosmetic, and medicinal advantages.

 Camelina Oil (Camelina sativa)